KushagraJain58-cmd/Web-Dev-SIG-Class/Class-1/README.md

 -It was an intro about Web Development<br>
--Why web development is important
+-Why web development is important<br>
--Languages used in web development
+-Languages used in web development<br>
--Difference between frontend and backend
+-Difference between frontend and backend<br>
--Started with basic syntax of HTML
+-Started with basic syntax of HTML<br>
--Told some of the tags used in HTML
+-Told some of the tags used in HTML<br>